go-arlo/go-arlo-swarm/src/go_arlo_agency/market_signal/instructions.md

 }
 ```

-Remember: Your role is to provide actionable insights by combining bundle detection with liquidity depth analysis and technical indicators to assess market health and trading feasibility.
+Remember: Your role is to provide actionable insights by combining bundle detection with liquidity depth analysis and multi-timeframe technical indicators to assess market health and trading feasibility across different trading styles.

 # Bundle Analysis Guidelines